Death toll from day of clashes in Burundi capital rises to nearly 90

 "They entered in our compounds, gathered all young and middle-aged men, took them and killed them away from their homes," said one resident in Nyakabiga.

-Police spokesman Pierre Nkurikiye said there were "no collateral victims" during Friday's clashes.
+But police spokesman Pierre Nkurikiye said there were "no collateral victims" during Friday clashes.

 Baratuza said some attackers who attempted to raid the Ngagara military camp retreated and were pursued by security forces who "inflicted on them considerable losses."

-Kenya Airways (KQNA.NR) cancelled flights to Burundi on Friday but said it would resume flying to Bujumbura on Sunday.
+Kenya Airways (KQNA.NR), which canceled flights to Burundi on Friday, said it would resume flying to Bujumbura on Sunday.

+Until now, battle lines in Burundi's crisis have followed the political divide.
+But Western powers and neighboring countries fear prolonged violence could reopen old ethnic rifts in a nation of 10 million people.

+Burundi's 12-year civil war, which ended in 2005, pitted rebel groups of the Hutu majority, including one led by Nkurunziza, against what was then an army led by the Tutsi minority.
+Rwanda has the same ethnic mix.

-More than 220,000 people have fled the violence this year to neighbouring Rwanda, Tanzania, Uganda and Congo.
+More than 220,000 people have fled the violence to neighboring Rwanda, Tanzania, Uganda and Congo.

-The U.S. State Department warned Americans on Sunday against travelling to Burundi and ordered all dependents and non-emergency U.S. government personnel out of the country, citing violence after contested elections.
-It also recommended that all citizens in the country leave as soon as possible.

-Former colonial power Belgium on Sunday condemned the violence in Burundi and called for an investigation.

-In a draft 2016 budget passed by the cabinet on Friday, Burundi plans to slash public spending by 16 percent next year and expects foreign aid to almost halve.

-In October Belgium halted some aid to the government of Burundi in protest at Nkurunziza's disputed third term.
-The European Union has imposed travel bans and asset freezes on four officials close to Nkurunziza who are accused of using excessive force during clashes in the run-up to his re-election in July.

-(Additional reporting by Louis Charbonneau in New York, Julia Fioretti in Brussels, Lesley Wroughton in Rome; Writing by Drazen Jorgic; Editing by Andrew Roche and Alan Crosby)
+(Additional reporting by Louis Charbonneau in New York; Writing by Drazen Jorgic; Editing by Bill Rigby and Sandra Maler)